SaadARazzaq/Image-enCypher/README.md

 ## Introduction 🚀

-The Image Cypher application allows users to encrypt images using a simple Caesar cipher algorithm.
-This tool can be used for basic image encryption and serves as an example of image manipulation with Streamlit.
+The Image Cypher application allows users to encrypt and decrypt images using a simple Caesar cipher algorithm.
+This tool can be used for basic image encryption and decryption and serves as an example of image manipulation with Streamlit.

 ## Output 📸